IdrisKulubi/IdrisKulubi/README.md

 * 🌍  I'm based in Kenya
 * ✉️  You can contact me at [kulubiidris@gmail.com](mailto:kulubiidris@gmail.com)
 * 🧠  I'm learning Project Management
-* ⚡  I also love working at night😅
+* ⚡ Fun fact: Who doesn't  love working at night😅
 * 👀 I’m interested in programming,machine learning and Artificial Intelligence.

 * 💞️ I’m looking to collaborate on  Web Development  and Design